What does advanced cancer mean?

 Many people worry that a cancer will come back after treatment.
 Even when your doctor reassures you, it is still normal to worry.
 The possible signs of advanced cancer can depend on the type of cancer.
 Your cancer doctor or specialist can explain what to look out for.

-Treatment for advanced cancer may include one or more of the following:
+Treatment for advanced cancer may include:

 - hormonal therapies